-Steel and Aluminum are ground and cleaned to make scrap metal that is ready to go into a melting furnace.
-Steel goes to the steel mill while aluminum goes to specialized forges.
+- Steel and aluminum are ground and cleaned to make scrap metal ready for the melting furnace.
+Steel is processed in steel mills while aluminum goes to specialized forges;

 - The metal is processed further into semi-finished products for use in a very wide range of applications in the transport, building and packaging industries.